-When we think about learning, we often picture educational classrooms where students are listening intently to their teacher.
+When we think about learning, we often picture educational classrooms where students listen intently to their teacher.
 However, in psychology, learning means something else.

 Psychologists define learning as a relatively permanent change in behavior that is based on experience.
 The psychology of learning emphasizes various topics related to how animals learn and interact with their environments.